Kikkik: Rescue and trial

 Kikkik, Karlak, Ailoyoak, and baby Nokahhak were rescued by a Royal Canadian Mounted Police aircraft that also was able to find the two stranded girls, one of whom had died.
 Kikkik was charged with the murder of Ootek, child neglect for abandoning Annecatha, and causing the death of Nesha.

 At her trial, in Rankin Inlet, presided over by Judge John Sissons, Kikkik was found not guilty of all charges.
 Sissons, in his remarks to the jury said the case "demands that we revert our thinking to an earlier age and try to understand Kikkik and her life and her land and her society" and that she should be judged by her culture.

 Aftermath

 Her story was featured in the 1959 book The Desperate People by Farley Mowat.
 Kikkik never talked about this part of her life, nor did community elders.
 Her children did not learn of it until Annecatha read Mowat's book.
-Kikkik's story was also turned into two documentaries featuring daughter Elisapee (née Nurrahaq [Nokahhak]) Karetak in 2000 (English) and 2002 (Inuktitut).
+Kikkik's story was also turned into the documentary film Kikkik, which was released in both English and Inuktitut versions by director Ole Gjerstad and Kikkik's daughter Elisapee Karetak.